 “It’s every weekend.
 You have cousins on another part of the island.
 So the next weekend the whole family goes to the other side of the island.”

 Hurricane Maria’s assault on the island has changed all that.

 Head of Puerto Rico’s electric power authority resigns

 Much of this US territory, from urban centers to rural hamlets, still lacks electricity and running water.
 Even San Juan suffers occasional blackouts caused by the destruction of an outdated power grid.
 The storm hammered an island whose 3.4 million citizens were already grappling with unemployment and poverty.

 Reminders of the devastation are everywhere.
 Still-damp piles of debris and personal belongings lost to the storm.
 Downed utility poles and trees.
 Shuttered schools and businesses.

 There is the incessant buzz of emergency generators, and the constant smell of the diesel fuel that powers them.
-Blue, government-issue tarps cover damaged roofs like a network of Band-Aids.
+Blue, government-issued tarps cover damaged roofs like a network of Band-Aids.

-So this holiday season, as their fellow Americans on the mainland eat leftover turkey and shop for gifts, many Puerto Ricans will still be struggling just to feed and shelter themselves.
+So this holiday season, as their fellow Americans on the mainland exchange gifts and herald a new year, many Puerto Ricans struggle just to feed and shelter themselves.

-"Thanksgiving and Christmas, instead of being holidays, will be a reminder that we are still victims," adds Marqués, whose home is still without power.
-"The holidays will be a trigger for trauma for a lot of people.
-I'm really worried about that.
+The holiday season, instead of being festive, will be “a reminder that we are still victims,” adds Marqués, whose family was without power until two weeks before Christmas.
+“The holidays will be a trigger for trauma for a lot of people.
+I’m really worried about that.

 “How are you going to feel if you can’t give your family a holiday?”